-Although 16Mbps is the standard ring speed these days (and Fast Token Ring is being developed) we will consider a 4Mbps Token Ring in this tutorial to explain the basic concepts.
+Here is an animated GIF that shows the basic operation of a Token Ring, and below is an explanation of what is going on.
+Although 16Mbps is the standard ring speed (and Fast Token Ring was being developed) we will consider a 4Mbps Token Ring in this tutorial to explain the basic concepts.

 Hit 'Refresh' on your browser to start the animation from the beginning